Kenya - Data Protection Overview

 - the core activities of the data controller or the data processor consist of the processing of sensitive categories of personal data.

 The data controller or processor does not need to carve out a specialised DPO position.
-The DPO may be a staff member and may fulfill other tasks and responsibilities, provided this does not result in conflicts of interest.
+The DPO may be a staff member and may fulfil other tasks and responsibilities, provided this does not result in conflicts of interest.
 In addition, a group of entities may appoint a single DPO, provided such position-holder is accessible by/available to each entity.
+However, is not specified where the DPO must be located.
+A person may be designated or appointed as a DPO if that person has relevant academic or professional qualifications, which may include knowledge and technical skills in matters relating to data protection (Article 24(5) of the Act).

 Where there is a real risk of harm to the data subject in case of a breach involving their personal data, there is an obligation to notify: